-From the 1785 publication "Watts' Seats of the Nobility and Gentry"
+An engraving of the house in 1785 from "Watts' Seats of the Nobility and Gentry"

 Robert Adam design for a pier glass and table for the Earl of Bute, probably intended for Luton Hoo.

 Earlier Houses: There has been a house on, or near, the site of the current house since the 13th century.